-- 3.2 The Board were advised of the intention to commence with the consultation procedure at the outset of this process and supported the initiative.
-As a result they remain essentially the same as those first described.
-External Consultation commenced on 22nd October 2009 and finished on 23rd November 2009, following an internal process with appropriate sections of the council.
-A proposed borough-wide Dog Control Order containing the five potential offences was consulted upon.
-The consultation procedure involved consultation with any other primary or secondary authority within the area in which the order is being made.
-Authorities consulted included parish councils, Cheshire Local Access Forum, English Nature, Knowsley Borough Council (rights of way) and Registrar of registered common land.
-One response was received from English Nature stating no objection to the orders.
-There were no responses from the community at large. - 3.3 A copy of the draft order was posted in local newspapers on the 22nd October 2009, inviting representations.
+- 3.1.
+The Clean Neighbourhoods and Environment Act 2005 (CNEA 2005) introduced new powers and fixed penalties for local authorities to counter and reduce environmental crime across the public realm.
+Local authorities are required to carry out statutory public consultation when proposing the making of a Dog Control Order as outlined in The Dog Control Orders (Procedures) Regulations 2006. - 3.2 Consultation commenced on 22nd October 2009 and finished on 23rd November 2009.
+The consultation procedure involved consultation with any other primary or secondary authority within the area in which, the order is being made.
+Authorities consulted included the Parish Councils, Cheshire Local Access Forum, English Nature, Knowsley Borough Council (rights of way) and Registrar of registered common land.
+One response was received from English Nature stating they had no objection to the Orders. - 3.3 A copy of the draft order was posted in local newspapers on the 22nd October 2009, inviting representations.
 No responses were received.
 A copy of the draft order was also displayed on the Halton Borough Council website throughout the consultation period.
-Copies of the proposed orders were left at all the Halton Direct Links.
-No responses were received. - 3.4 The response to the consultation indicates support for the proposed Dog Control Order as described above and originally supported by Members.
-The making of this Order is a statutory procedure it is necessary under Section 55 of the Clean Neighbourhood and Environment Act 2005 for a formal decision making this order following consultation. - 3.5 Anyone who commits an offence under any of the provisions of the Dog Control Orders may be liable to conviction in the Magistrates Court to a fine up to £1000.
-A fixed penalty notice may be offered for offences this would be £75.
-Anyone who fails to pay a fixed penalty may be liable for a fine up to £1,000. - 3.6 The regulations also state that, before it can make a Dog Control Order, an authority must at the end of the notice period, the Authority must consider representations and give a 14 day notice period before the Order comes into force.
+Copies of the proposed Orders were left at all the Halton Direct Links.
+Again, no responses were received. - 3.4 It can be taken that the lack of objection at the consultation stage, indicates support for the proposed Dog Control Order as described above. - 3.5 Anyone who commits an offence under any of the provisions of the Dog Control Orders may be liable to conviction in the Magistrates Court to a fine up to $\mathfrak{L}1000$.
+A fixed penalty notice may as an alternative be offered and paid.
+This would be $\mathfrak{L}75$.
+Anyone who fails to pay a fixed penalty may be liable for a fine up to $\mathfrak{L}1,000$. - 3.6 The Regulations also state that, before it can make a Dog Control Order, an authority must at the end of the notice period, consider representations and give a 14 day notice period before the Order comes into force.
 Once the Order has been made, the Authority must publish another notice in a local newspaper giving 7 days' notice that it will be coming into force.
-This should state: - a) That the Order has been made - b) Where the Order may be inspected and copies obtained. - c) A copy must be put on the authority's website. - d) If significant changes are to be made, following representation, the authority must start the procedure again, describing the amendments.
+This should state: - a) That the Order has been made - b) Where the Order may be inspected and copies obtained. - c) A copy must be put on the authority's website. - 3.7 The Safer Halton Policy and Performance Board was advised of the outcome of the consultation and the next steps in the procedure.
+The Board supported the move towards implementation of the Orders. - 3.8 In reaching that position the PPB discussed a number of points and also asked numerous questions.
+These included :-